CommonWealthRobotics/CommonWealthRobotics.github.io/content/Project-Ideas/GSoC.md

 Welcome Google Summer of Code interns!

 This set is a list of some of the ideas that we have accumulated to improvements to BowlerStudio.
 The different projects are listed to the left.
-The type of technology the project is using is in the [Type/technology].
+The type of technology the project is using is in the (Type).
 Some ideas include sample code to demonstrate a concept.

 To add new project ideas clone :